MrFriendCS/MrFriendCS.github.io/physical/Pico/Pico-LED/RGB Button.md

 # RGB LED

-Using Picozero to to sense a button press to control a RGB LED.
+Using the picozero library to sense a button press to control a RGB LED.

 ## Layout